Death Cafe Essen | A lively place for conversations about death, grief and life.

-With this leitmotif, we want to create a group -based exchange about death, grief and life without agenda, goals or permanently fixed topics.
-It is more of a free discussion group than a bereavement support or counseling session.
-Also, the Death Cafe in Essen is not just a funeral cafe.
-Rather, it should close the gap between mourning work and the other social points of contact.
+With this leitmotif we want to create a group-based exchange about death, grief and life without agendas, goals or definitively fixed topics.
+The Death Cafée is more of a free discussion group than a grief support or counseling session.

 Our target group and motivation.

-Together we want to gather in an open round with interested people to eat cake, drink tea and to discuss death in an animated and lively way.
-Both are by no means mutually exclusive.
-The Death Cafe is not only open to affected people who have experienced loss and grief, but in general to the general interested public of all ages, regardless of the youth grief group.
-The Death Cafe in Essen is moderated by the current management team of Junge Trauer Essen.
+We want to gather together in an open circle with interested people to eat cake, drink tea and have lively and lively discussions about death.
+The two are by no means mutually exclusive.
+The cafe is not only open to those affected by loss and grief, but generally to the general interested public of all ages, regardless of the youth grief group.
+The Death Cafe is moderated by the current management team from Holy Grief Art.

 Our goal is to "raise awareness of death to help people make the most of their (final) life".